MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 ### 3.1.
 SaaS public link
-Add the public link of SaaS offer to your .nupkg.
+Add the Azure Marketplace SaaS public link to your .nupkg.

 ## Step 4 Reach out to our Workload Fabric Team
 Once you have a public SaaS link in Azure Marketplace and the nuget packge and workload complies to the above requirmenets, reach out to our team for opting in to the public preview
 mailto: FabricWorkloadSubmission@microsoft.com
 Include in your email:
-* Workload extension
+* Workload extension package
-* Final Success submission email from Partner Ceneter
+* Final SaaS success submission email from Partner Ceneter